-If, after the first semester of receiving financial aid, a student does not meet either the minimum hours completion requirement OR the GPA requirement, he will be placed on financial aid probation.
-He WILL be able to receive financial aid for the next semester of enrollment.
+If, after the first semester of receiving financial aid, a student does not meet either the minimum hours completion requirement OR the GPA requirement, the student will be placed on financial aid probation.
+The student WILL be able to receive financial aid for the next semester of enrollment.